-Fig. 1.
-Cladogram of phylogenetic relationships for the major subclasses of mammals.
-All species examined have a constellation of cortical fields that includes primary somatosensory, visual, and auditory areas (see color codes).
-However, their relative size and location has been altered in different species.
+FIGURE 6.1 Cladogram of phylogenetic relationships for the major subclasses of mammals and some of the orders within each subclass.
+All species examined have a constellation of cortical fields that includes primary somatosensory, visual, and auditory areas (see grayscale codes).
+However, the relative size and location of this homologous network has been altered in different species.